Lopburi: Geography

 Lopburi lies on the Lopburi River at an elevation of 20 m mostly surrounded by alluvial plains, although some hills rise to between 300 m and 600 m to the north-east.

 Climate

 Lopburi has a tropical savanna climate (Köppen climate classification Aw).
 Winters are dry and very warm.
 Temperatures rise until April, which is very hot with the average daily maximum at 36.8 °C. The monsoon season runs from late April through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.

+Ecology

+Today, the city is best known for the thousands of long-tailed macaques (Macaca fascicularis) that live there, especially around the Khmer temple Prang Sam Yot and the Khmer shrine Sarn Phra Karn.
+It is suspected that urban expansion caused the monkeys to adapt to city life.
+They are fed by the local people, especially during the annual Monkey Festival, which usually occurs on the last Sunday of November.
+The monkeys can be aggressive, are not afraid of humans, and often steal whatever items or food they can find from unwary visitors.
+Most of the hotels and guesthouses in Lopburi are "monkey-proofed" using screen wire or sealed windows.